astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 :align: center
 :name: glasslens

-A glass lens distorts the view of a rope light, suspended horizontally behind it.
+A glass lens distorts the view of a rope light suspended horizontally behind it.
 The lens is shaped like that of the base of a wine glass, curving forward at the center from a flat edge, with the stem in the middle shaved off.
-The flat rope light appears curved above the center of the lens, and a second image of the light appears below the center, just as a point gravitational lens would create two images of a background star, if you considered the lensing to be happening along a vertical plane slice through the middle of this picture.
+The flat rope light appears curved above the center of the lens, and a second image of the light appears below the center, just as a point gravitational lens would create two images of a background star, if you considered the lensing to be happening along a vertical plane sliced through the middle of this picture.
 ```

 In 1919, multiple expeditions from the Royal Society of London set out